 When making design and business decisions, our true cost, including our environmental impact, is always kept in mind.
 We wish to have a holistic approach to sustainability, starting with us and our everyday choices.
 We put emphasis on low impact in everything we do – from recycling our waste to choosing renewable energy options for our HQ and stores.
 Moving forward we want to improve on tracking all our low impact efforts to gain a greater understanding of how we are succeeding in lowering our impact and where we need to improve.
-Our strategy is to reduce our impact where we can, and find credible platforms for offsetting the rest so we can move towards becoming climate neutral.
+Our strategy is to focus on reducing our impact, only utilizing carbon offsetting to address unavoidable emissions.

 Low Impact Packaging

-In 2021 we are launching new packaging, with special emphasis on low impact and high quality.
+In 2021 we launched our new packaging program, with special emphasis on low impact and high quality.
 We’ve partnered with packaging suppliers who share the same attitude and understanding that preserving our natural environment is a must.
 Throughout the entire production process our suppliers are committed to reducing greenhouse emissions or avoiding them all together.
-From the purchase of raw materials such as recycled PET plastic or FSC-certified paper to CO2-decreased production. with water-based ink and the complete recycling of valuable waste materials such as paper and ink.
+From the purchase of raw materials such as recycled PET plastic or FSC-certified paper to CO2-decreased production with water-based ink and the complete recycling of valuable waste materials such as paper and ink.
 All paper in the production of our packaging is FSC certified.